 These substances are easily processed when the time comes to recycle your appliance and are far more environmentally friendly than CFCs and HFCs.
 Also, all of GE’s appliances and components are labelled for recycling.

 Despite GE’s achievement in getting EPA approval for isobutane, other manufacturers have mostly failed to follow suit.
 Isobutane has been widely used in household refrigerators in Europe and parts of Asia for several years, but HFCs and HCFCs remain redolent in US refrigerators.
-Of course, this should all start to change in 2019 as HCFCs and HFCs begin to be phased out, even in the US, especially as California has now banned HFCs entirely.
+Of course, this should all be changing aso of 2019 as HCFCs and HFCs begin to be phased out, even in the US, especially as California has now banned HFCs entirely.

 Liebherr, a German company, make HFC-free refrigerators that perform well and are one of my top picks at Leaf Score.
 They are one of only two companies to earn a Leaf Score of 5 for any refrigerator model (Smeg are the other).
 In 1993, Liebherr became the first manufacturer to convert their entire appliance range to HCFC/CFC-free refrigerants and Liebherr Appliances in North America was one of the first refrigeration manufacturers worldwide to be fully RoHS compliant by restricting the use of hazardous substances.

 One of my top choices at Leaf Score is the Bosch B11CB50SSS 24-Inch Refrigerator.
 This model, with its compact size, is a great choice for urban living.
 City dwellers who want to keep their use of resources to a minimum, while also getting a great refrigerator that will fit into smaller spaces should definitely consider the B11CBB50SSS.
-This unit will fit into your kitchen, but is also more likely to fit into your building’s elevator and through the front door (unlike for sofas, there isn’t a refrigerator doctor in New York City).
-There isn’t an ice maker or water filter though, so do keep that in mind if that is a must have.
-You can read our full review of the Bosch B11CB50SSS 24-Inch Refrigerator here.
+This unit will fit into your kitchen but is also more likely to fit into your building’s elevator and through the front door (unlike for sofas, there isn’t a refrigerator doctor in New York City).
+There isn’t an ice maker or water filter though, so do keep that in mind if that is a must-have.

 Blomberg is another brand to look for.
 They were the 2018 ENERGY STAR® Partner of the Year in the Product Brand Owner category and manufacture their refrigerators, which are at least 85 percent recyclable, in factories that are ISO 14001 certified (i.e. which are mindful of the safe and responsible use of materials, energy, and natural resources).
 They also claim that their refrigerators are built with 99.9 percent lead-free materials and are 100 percent free from ozone-depleting greenhouse gases.